-The purpose of this Construction Environmental Protection Plan (CEnvPP) is to provide information that will guide contractors and field personnel while constructing the Manitoba-Minnesota transmission project (the 'Project') in a manner that meets environmental legislation requirements and protects the environment.
-The activities and areas associated with the Project are as described in this CEnvPP and its associated management plans, the Project Environmental Impact Statement and the Project National Energy Board Application(s) along with any subsequent amendments.
+The purpose of this construction environmental protection plan (CEnvPP) is to provide information that will guide contractors and field personnel while constructing the St. Vital transmission project (the 'Project') in a manner that meets environmental legislation requirements and protects the environment.
+The activities and areas associated with the Project are as described in this CEnvPP, the associated management plans and the environmental assessment report.
 Generally this includes rights of ways, transmission lines, stations, access routes, marshalling yards, and any other ancillary works and temporary workspaces developed for the sole purpose of constructing the project.
-The CEnvPP outlines the commitments and efforts that will be taken by Manitoba Hydro (MH) and contractors to protect the environment and mitigate potential environmental effects that may occur during construction of the Project.
-The use of environmental protection plans is a practical and direct implementation of Manitoba Hydro's commitment to responsible environmental stewardship.
+The CEnvPP outlines the commitments and efforts that will be taken by Manitoba Hydro (MH) and contractors to protect the environment and mitigate potential environmental protection plans is a practical and direct implementation of Manitoba Hydro's commitment to responsible environmental stewardship.

 This CEnvPP provides guidance for the implementation of environmental protection measures for the Project.
 The direction and guidance provided in this CEnvPP document applies to all lands related to the project both private land and crown land.
-The Project consists of a 213 km single-circuit, 500 kV AC transmission line starting at the existing Dorsey Converter Station northwest of Winnipeg, connecting at the Manitoba-Minnesota border to a new transmission line proposed by Minnesota Power.
+The Project includes the construction of a 41 km long 230-kV transmission line (V78G) from St. Vital station to the new De Salaberry East station as well as additions to St. Vital station for termination.

 This document provides general and specific mitigation measures to reduce the potential for environmental effects that may occur during the Project's construction phase.
 It is designed to be a resourceful, user-friendly tool to guide onsite implementation of environmental protection measures.
 This document provides contractors and field personnel guidance on the implementation of environmental protection measures.
-Where contractors have experience using other federally or provincially accepted methods of environmental protection, they are encouraged to discuss with the MH Environmental Officer/Inspector.
+Where contractors have experience using other federally or provincially accepted methods of environmental protection, they are encouraged to discuss with the MH environmental officer / inspector.

-This page was left intentially blank
+This page is intentionally left blank.